 The connection between the main cities of Tuscany by train is absolutely great.
 You can easily go from/to Florence and Pisa, Lucca, or Siena, and move up and down along the coastline.
 Instead, it could be more difficult to reach rural areas and small villages due to the lack of train stations.
 In this case, do not worry.
 Usually, public buses run between these hamlets and the closest rail stations.

 In Italy, there are two main train companies.
 Trenitalia provides high-speed trains (the Frecce), and also a widespread coverage of the territory with national and local trains.
 The other company, Italo, operates only with high-speed trains connecting the main Italian cities.

 Here is a map of the Tuscan railway line.
 Trenitalia provides the service mostly with Regionale Trains, but also with a few Intercity IC Trains that run along the coast.

 Instead, this is the map of the high-speed railway line provided by Italo.

 Main railway stations in Tuscany

-Pisa Centrale is another important station being a crossroad between the railway line coming from Florence and the coastal train route.
-Also, if you land in Pisa Airport, every 10 minutes a bus shuttle (waiting for the opening of train shuttle) runs from/to the central station from where you reach your final destination in Tuscany by train.
-The journey takes only 8 minutes, and you can buy the ticket from the ticket machine.
+Pisa Centrale is another important station being a crossroad between the line coming from Florence and the coastal train route.
+Also, if you land at Pisa Airport, every 7 minutes, the train shuttle “Pisa Mover” runs from/to the central station.
+From there you reach your final destination in Tuscany by train.
+The journey takes only 5 minutes, and you can buy tickets directly on the platform from the ticket machines.